ncaccia/meme-generator/README.md

 - [x] Add avatar w/google photo and google info to the user menu.
 - [x] track if user is liking which meme.
   - [x] new table: `favorites`(who likes = `userId`, what it likes = `memeId`)
-  - [X] Add a form and heart button to the customize panel
+  - [x] Add a form and heart button to the customize panel
   - [x] Add server action to the heart button send the like count to the db table "favorites" (add or delete favourite record) --> create a separete actions.ts file
   - [x] Create a `loadear.ts` to pre-check if the user has liked the current meme to change the color of the heart icon.
-  - [X] Create an auth util to avoid repeating the session check en every component.
+  - [x] Create an auth util to avoid repeating the session check en every component.
   - [x] Add the isFavorite variable to the page and customize panel components.
     - [x] add a turnery to the like button `{isFavorited ? <Heart fill="black" /> : <Heart fill="white" />}`
-- [ ] DB: create meme user colletion
-- [ ] Favorites Memes
+- [x] Favorites Memes page
+  - [x] new /route -> really similar to `search` page.
+  - [x] add a favorites list component
+  - [x] export favorite type on the schema file -> `export type Favorite = typeof favorites.$inferSelect`
+  - [x] add a "no data" placeholder when the favorite page has no data -> using https://undraw.co/
+  - [x] restrict header 'favorite' link to logged in users.
 - [ ] Search Pages
 - [ ] Authorization Checks
 - [ ] Favouriete Counts
 - [ ] Clean up

 ## Possible Improvements